 - Freeze-dried food does not require refrigeration before rehydration.

-- Food quality is excellent
+- The food quality is excellent.

 - Freeze-dried food is super lightweight, so it keeps pack-weight low